alberitus/alberitus/README.md

 ## 👨‍💻 About Me

-- 🌍 I'm from Pontianak
+- 🌍 I'm from Pontianak (now based in Purwakarta)
 - 💼 Web developer working mostly with Laravel and JavaScript
 - 🎯 Currently focused on building internal systems & automation tools
 - 📚 Always learning and exploring new technologies